songyandong/documentation/cli/README.md

 ## ppio init
 - **Description**:
-  Initialize the PPIO user node and create the PPIO data directory and configuration file.
+  Initialize the user node and create the PPIO data directory and configuration file.
   - If the data directory or configuration file already exists, nothing is done;
   - If the configuration file format is unexpected, the content will be updated to the default.
 - **Usage**: